Andy Warhol: Filmography

-Warhol's 1965 film Vinyl is an adaptation of Anthony Burgess' popular dystopian novel A Clockwork Orange.
-Others record improvised encounters between Factory regulars such as Brigid Berlin, Viva, Edie Sedgwick, Candy Darling, Holly Woodlawn, Ondine, Nico and Jackie Curtis.
-The underground artist Jack Smith appears in the film Camp.
+Warhol's 1965 film Empire is an eight-hour view of the Empire State Building, and shortly after he released Vinyl (1965), an adaptation of Anthony Burgess' popular dystopian novel A Clockwork Orange.
+His other films show improvised conversations between Factory regulars such as Taylor Mead, Brigid Berlin, Edie Sedgwick, Ondine, Nico, and International Velvet.

-His most popular and critically successful film was Chelsea Girls (1966).
+His film Chelsea Girls (1966) was the first underground film of the 1960s to reach widespread popularity and capture the attention of notable film critics.
 The film was highly innovative in that it consisted of two 16 mm-films being projected simultaneously, with two different stories being shown in tandem.
 From the projection booth, the sound would be raised for one film to elucidate that "story" while it was lowered for the other.
-The multiplication of images evoked Warhol's seminal silk-screen works of the early 1960s.
+The multiplication of images evoked Warhol's seminal silkscreen works of the early 1960s.

-Warhol was a fan of filmmaker Radley Metzger film work and commented that Metzger's film, The Lickerish Quartet, was "an outrageously kinky masterpiece".
-Blue Movie—a film in which Warhol superstar Viva makes love in bed with Louis Waldon, another Warhol superstar—was Warhol's last film as director.
-The film, a seminal film in the Golden Age of Porn, was, at the time, controversial for its frank approach to a sexual encounter.
+The controversial film Blue Movie (1969)—in which Warhol superstars Viva and Louis Waldon make love in bed—was Warhol's last film as director.
+It is a seminal film in the Golden Age of Porn, and at the time it was controversial for its frank approach to a sexual encounter.
 Blue Movie was publicly screened in New York City in 2005, for the first time in more than 30 years.

-In the wake of the 1968 shooting, a reclusive Warhol relinquished his personal involvement in film making.
-His acolyte and assistant director, Paul Morrissey, took over the film-making chores for the Factory collective, steering Warhol-branded cinema towards more mainstream, narrative-based, B-movie exploitation fare with Flesh, Trash, and Heat.
-All of these films, including the later Andy Warhol's Dracula and Andy Warhol's Frankenstein, were far more mainstream than anything Warhol as a director had attempted.
-These latter "Warhol" films starred Joe Dallesandro—more of a Morrissey star than a true Warhol superstar.
+While Warhol recovered from a near-fatal shooting in 1968, his assistant director, Paul Morrissey, took over most of the filmmaking chores for the Factory collective.
+Morrissey steered the Warhol-branded cinema towards more mainstream, narrative-based, B-movie exploitation fare with Flesh (1968), Trash (1970) and Heat (1972).
+All of these films, including Andy Warhol's Dracula (1973) and Andy Warhol's Frankenstein (1974) starred Joe Dallesandro and are now considered cult classics.
+The last Warhol-produced film, Bad, starred Carroll Baker and was made without either Morrissey or Dallesandro.
+It was directed by Warhol's boyfriend Jed Johnson, who had assisted Morrissey on several films.

-In the early 1970s, most of the films directed by Warhol were pulled out of circulation by Warhol and the people around him who ran his business.
-After Warhol's death, the films were slowly restored by the Whitney Museum and are occasionally projected at museums and film festivals.
-Few of the Warhol-directed films are available on video or DVD.
+Most of the films directed by Warhol were pulled out of circulation by Warhol and the people around him who ran his business.
+With assistance from Warhol in 1984, the Whitney Museum and the Museum of Modern Art began to restore his films, which are occasionally shown at museums and film festivals.
+In 2022, the Andy Warhol Museum announced the launch of The Warhol TV, a streaming platform that allows users to watch free museum content and to rent a selection of Warhol's films from its collection.